chainpoint/bitcoin-header-node/README.md

   starting your node _after_ the lastCheckpoint (which is zero for regtest/simnet), the chain will search backwards for old blocks to confirm proof of work even if not in a new retargeting interval.
 Start height initialization will typically account for this on testnet and mainnet for example, but since regtest does not have a lastCheckpoint, this can make behavior a little weird.
-  For the tests, to confirm that the start height functionality works with checkpoints, we adjust the retarget interval down and set a custom lastCheckpoint rather than having to mine over 2k blocks which would slow the tests down.
+  For the tests, to confirm that the start height functionality works with checkpoints, we adjust the retarget interval down in some cases and set a custom lastCheckpoint rather than having to mine over 2k blocks which would slow the tests down.

 ## TODO:

-- [x] Add HTTP and RPC support for retrieving headers with a bcoin compatible client
-- [x] Add support to start syncing from a _known_ and _trusted_ header checkpoint (this should speed up initial sync and reduce db size further)
-- [x] Try and get rid of the locator error in `net` (can be fixed if `getLocator` returns array of just start hash)
 - [ ] Investigate other performance improvements such as [compressed headers](https://github.com/RCasatta/compressedheaders)
-- [x] A header chain with custom start point currently can't handle a chain db reset.
-      This should be made more robust, even if just throwing an error.
-      This weakness can be demonstrated in the fast sync test for headernode, where the chain is reset.
-Reset chain db to 0 and the method will throw because it can't rewind the chain properly.
 - [ ] Fix or avoid tedious process of re-initializing chain from headers index when past lastCheckpoint
-- [x] Non-deterministic problem where the node gets caught in an infinite loop resolving orphans after having synced to tip and the node restarts.
+- [ ] Add support for later start heights, after lastCheckpoint.

 ## License